-The Supreme Flaw of the Land Essays This document was most recently revised on Tuesday, May 21, 2024.
+The Supreme Flaw of the Land Essays This document was most recently

-United States which shall be made in pursuance thereof; and all treaties made, or which shall be made, under the authority of the United States, shall be the supreme law of the land; and the Judges in every State shall be bound thereby, anything in the Constitution or law of any State to the contrary notwithstanding. —Article VI, clause 2 U.S. constitution <emphasis added>
+revised on Tuesday, May 21, 2024.
+This Constitution, and the laws of the United States which shall be made in pursuance thereof; and all treaties made, or which shall be made, under the authority of the United States, shall be the supreme law of the land;

 | In Search of the Supreme Flaw of the Land: Unalienable Rights